jbrunton/jenkins-ghprp/README.md

 A common scenario for such a workflow is to build and test against the pull request merge commit.
 However, out of the box Jenkins doesn't provide the build environment with any context about open pull requests, so this isn't possible (and the Github Pull Request Builder plugin doesn't seem to work with this new workflow).

-## How does this plugin work?
+## How does it work?

-It provides a method which will query the Github repository for open pull requests and find the one associated with the branch under test.
+This plugin provides a method which will query the Github repository for open pull requests and find the one associated with the branch under test.
 This can be used in a jenkins pipeline script like so:

 ```groovy
 def pr = pullRequestProperties(